RodrigoVillalvazo/EvolveAlgorithms/README.md

 # EvolveAlgorithms
-This is a repository for Analythic Behavior Control Using Python.
-First should be installed "setuptools" and "pip(only for linux)" if not, run this from cmd:
+This is a repository for Analythic Behavior Control Using Python. \n First should be installed "setuptools" and "pip(only for linux)" \n if not, run this from cmd: \n
   linux: apt-get install python3-setuptools
          apt-get install python3-pip
   windows: pip install setuptools